TimescaleDB Deployment Script β Admin Guide

 -

-builders in a temp dir: -
+values.yamlbuilders in a temp dir: -

 Shared blocks:

-for S3 backups (pgBackRest/WAL-G selectors exposed by chart)- Temporary files are cleaned automatically when the script exits.
+make_common_pg_block()for PostgreSQL parameters and Timescale knobsmake_backup_block()for S3 backups (pgBackRest/WAL-G selectors exposed by chart)- Temporary files are cleaned automatically when the script exits.

 Example runs